 Not to mention the dirty clothes pile was stacking up and I need something fast.

 LG washer making grinding noise during wash cycle.

 Fast forward 5 months and this is where the trouble started.
 On one wash cycle, there was a huge banging noise that woke up the whole family.
-The LG washing machine was literally banging its self to death.
+The LG washing machine was literally banging itself to death.

 It lasted about 10 seconds and then stopped so we thought it was just out of balance.
 The next wash was ok but then the banging, crashing, grinding, and bashing sounds started again.

-I checked the tub that it was not out of balance and there were not metal coins or buttons in the bottom of the LG stainless washing tub.
+I checked the tub and it was not out of balance and there were no metal coins or buttons jammed in the bottom of the LG stainless washing tub.
 It was all clear.

 I spun the tub by hand and it sounded fine so we continued the wash without an issue.
-The banging only seemed to happen on fast wash, not slow or medium.
+The banging only seemed to happen on fast wash, spin cycle not slow or medium.

 This means that the LG washing machine grinding noise comes from centrifugal force throwing out a coin or another piece of metal.
 The gap distance of both the metal and the plastic tub is very small.

 Over the next few days, we noticed that plastic 1/2 circle pieces started to appear inside the washing machine.
 This indicated that something was failing between the stainless steel tub and the inner plastic tub.